auvi/linum/README.md

 # linum
-Print line numbers with continuations for multiple files Sort of like `cat -n` but works with multiple files.
+Print line numbers with continuations for multiple files.
+This is like `cat -n` but it works with multiple files and line numbers continue.

 ## Install
 Get the code and build: